Hurricane cuts a quarter of U.S. Gulf of Mexico energy output, dampens fuel demand

-HOUSTON/NEW YORK (Reuters) - More than a quarter of U.S. Gulf of Mexico offshore oil and gas production remained shut on Wednesday by Hurricane Sally, which moved inland dumping heavy rains and cutting fuel demand in the U.S. Southeast.
+HOUSTON/NEW YORK (Reuters) - More than a quarter of U.S. Gulf of Mexico offshore oil and gas production remained shut by Hurricane Sally, which was moving inland on Wednesday and dumping heavy rains and cutting fuel demand in the U.S. Southeast.

-The storm made landfall early on Wednesday morning near Gulf Shores, Alabama, as a powerful Category 2 hurricane, swamping the region with up to 20 inches (50 cm) of rain and boosting U.S. crude oil and gasoline prices.
+The storm made landfall early Wednesday near Gulf Shores, Alabama, as a powerful Category 2 hurricane, swamping the region with 10 to 20 inches (25-50 cm) of rain and boosting U.S. crude oil and gasoline prices.
+Some coastal areas received as much as 35 inches of rainfall, the National Hurricane Center (NHC) said.

 Some 508,000 barrels per day of oil production and 805 million cubic feet per day (mmcfd) of natural gas output were shut in the U.S. Gulf of Mexico, according to the U.S. Interior Department.
 That is roughly a third of the shut-ins caused by Hurricane Laura, which landed further west in August.

-Oil and chemical ports along the Mississippi River were moving to reopen with restrictions, and oil and gas producers were returning workers to offshore platforms in the western and central Gulf of Mexico.
-Unstaffed offshore platforms declined by 30 to 119 on Wednesday, the Interior Department said.
+Oil and chemical ports along the Mississippi River and the Louisiana Offshore Oil Port, a deepwater oil export terminal, reopened on Wednesday.
+Oil and gas producers also began returning workers to offshore platforms.
+A fifth of the 149 Gulf of Mexico platforms that were evacuated ahead of the storm had restored crews by midday, the Interior Department said.

-The hurricane was over the Florida Panhandle and heading northeast at 5 miles per hour (8 kph) with sustained winds of 75 mph (120 kph), the National Hurricane Center said at noon CDT (1700 GMT).
+At 4 p.m.
+CDT (2100 GMT), Sally had weakened to a tropical storm and was 55 miles (89 km) north of Pensacola, Florida, spreading heavy rainfall into Alabama and Georgia.
+Winds had fallen to 60 mph (95 kph), the NHC said.

-Chevron Corp's CVX.N Pascagoula, Mississippi, refinery, about 50 miles west of the storm's landfall, ran through the night, a spokesman said.
-Phillips 66's PSX.N 255,600-bpd Alliance, Louisiana, refinery remained shut and Royal Dutch Shell RDSa.L cut production to minimum at its 227,400-bpd Norco, Louisiana, refinery.
+Chevron Corp's CVX.N 350,000 barrel per day (bpd) Pascagoula, Mississippi, refinery, about 50 miles west of the storm's landfall, ran through the night, a spokesman said.
+Royal Dutch Shell RDSa.L's Mobile, Alabama, chemical plant and refinery, reported no serious damage from an initial survey, the company said.

+Shell also reduced production at its 227,400-bpd Norco, Louisiana, refinery, according to people familiar with the matter.
+Shell did not comment on Norco’s status.

+Phillips 66 PSX.N said it was advancing planned maintenance on its 255,600-bpd Alliance, Louisiana, refinery and would keep processing halted.

 There were 1.1 million bpd of U.S. Gulf Coast refining capacity offline on Wednesday, according to the U.S. Energy Department, including two plants under repair since Laura and another halted by weak demand due to the COVID-19 pandemic.